 But much like Pope Leo pointed out, the world has heard enough of this.
 We have heard enough of “supply-side economics,” that the wealth will “trickle down,” or that regulating corporations that seek to destroy the common good and the American family is “authoritarian.”
 As corporations and the government ship our jobs overseas, refuse to justly pay their employees, and promote an incessant liberal ideology, the American people have had enough.
 They have the right to respond.

 There truly is no public or private distinction.
 Any reference to one without the other is merely conceptual.
 This is not to say that markets cannot be free or that the state should control our banking system, but rather, that these are prudential considerations, not ends that are good or bad in and of themselves.
 Economic structures are legitimate insofar as they promote the common good and support the flourishing of man and the family.
 What happens in public clearly affects the public, but the same is true for the private.
 The actions of corporations touch the deepest corners of our lives, all the way from our financial security to our appetites.
 How can such a reality be considered “private”?
+Economic structures are legitimate insofar as they promote the common good and support the flourishing of man and the family.
+Tweet This

 Life begins and ends in the political community.
 There is nothing outside of it.
 Every private action, whether it be by individuals or multinational corporations, shapes public life.
 The interests of the libertarian business class would have us believe that the “invisible hand” and free, consenting individuals should be able to do their labor and work as they please.
 However, this hand of the market is not so invisible.
 Corporations and the government have an agenda and are using their power to secure it.
 For them, there is no distinction between public and private either.